 Discretionary power of manufacturers as to Risk Acceptability

-Since the 2nd edition of the 14971 Standard was first issued (i.e., -2007), clients have been asking me how to establish a risk acceptability criteria.
-For new devices, I recommend benchmarking the risks of the new device against existing devices.
+Since the 2nd edition of the 14971 Standard was first issued (i.e., -2007), clients have been asking me how to establish risk acceptability criteria, for new devices, I recommend benchmarking the risks of the new device against existing devices.
 In other words, if the new device presents equal or lower risks than existing devices, then the risks of the new device are acceptable.
 For existing devices, I recommend performing a risk-benefit analysis, evaluating adverse events observed with the device against the benefits of using the device.
 Unfortunately, most companies choose arbitrary thresholds for risk acceptability.
 Instead of relying upon benchmarking or risk-benefit analysis, companies will establish a policy that all risks must be below a quantitative value.
-For example, if the range of possible risks scores are from 1 to 1,000, all risks of 100 or less may be acceptable.
+For example, if the range of possible risk scores is from 1 to 1,000, all risks of 100 or less may be acceptable.

 What is acceptable?

 The clinical evaluation report and the risk management report for the device should be based upon clinical evidence of the device for the intended use—including adverse events.
-For new devices that are evaluated based upon literature review of equivalent devices, Notified Bodies expect a Post-Market Clinical Follow-up (PMCF) study to be conducted in order to verify that the actual risk-benefit of the device is consistent with the conclusions of the clinical evaluation.
-In order to perform this analysis, a clinical expert is necessary to properly evaluate the risk-benefit ratio of the device, and to create a protocol for a PMCF study.
+For new devices that are evaluated based upon a literature review of equivalent devices, Notified Bodies expect a Post-Market Clinical Follow-up (PMCF) study to be conducted to verify that the actual risk-benefit of the device is consistent with the conclusions of the clinical evaluation.
+To perform this analysis, a clinical expert is necessary to properly evaluate the risk-benefit ratio of the device and to create a protocol for a PMCF study.

 Impact of Deviation #2